RAID log: Track risks, assumptions, issues & decisions

 Read: The role of an incident commander: Real-time crisis control

-Cons of using a RAID log
+Limitations of using a RAID log

 RAID logs are supplemental

+Your RAID log should not be the only source of truth for project management.
+For more granular information about project specifics, a project plan or a change log template may better suit your needs.
 In addition to a RAID log, make sure your team also has a centralized tool where all of your work information lives.
-That way, every team member—regardless of department or function—can access the project information they need.
-The best way to do this is with a work management tool
+The best way to do this is with a work management tool.

 RAID logs have to be updated regularly